Elshirak/skyscraper_puzzle/README.md

 I'm allowed to use only _malloc_ and _print_ library functions.
 Also, I had a **requirements on code style** written [here](https://github.com/42School/norminette/blob/master/pdf/en.norm.pdf).
 There are some of them:
 - Each function must be maximum 25 lines
-- Each line must be at most 80 columns wide
-- One instruction per line
+- Each line must be at most 80 columns wide, one instruction per line

 - A function can take 4 named parameters maximum
 - You can’t declare more than 5 variables per function
 - You cannot have more than 5 function-definitions in a .c file

-- All includes must be at the beginning of the file.
-- You cannot include a C file.
+- All includes must be at the beginning of the file, you cannot include a C file.
 - Header files must be protected from double inclusions.
-If the file is ft_foo.h, its bystander macro is FT_FOO_H.
-- Unused header inclusions (.h) are forbidden

 This rules had huge effect on implementation itself.
 I decompose problem on subtasks: